LennartHennigs/DIYStreamDeck/README.md

 - Use the  `_otherwise` section to assign shortcuts for non-defined apps (with `watchdog.py` running on a Mac)
 - Rotate the keyboard layout clockwise or counter-clockwise (for 3d printed cases) 🆕
 - Create your own plugin with the simple plugins system

+**Note:** This was (and is) a very successful experiment in programming with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
+The goal was to not program it myself but tell ChatGPT-4 what I wanted.
+This is the result.
+It wrote the code and this README as well.
+This paragraph here is the only piece I am writing myself (and about ten lines in the CircuitPython code).
+Update: I recently started to refactor some code myself now.

 ## Hardware Requirements